 What if I have a co-owner on a car that is owned free and clear

 If the car is an old beater with a value well below the exemptions and it's your only car, then the exemption you claim on your Schedule C to protect your interest in the car is enough.
-But, if the car has a higher value, or it's not the only vehicle you own, consider speaking to a in your area to find out whether the may be able to claim all or part of the vehicle's value as an asset of your bankruptcy estate.
+But, if the car has a higher value, or it's not the only vehicle you own, consider speaking to a bankruptcy attorney in your area to find out whether the bankruptcy trustee may be able to claim all or part of the vehicle's value as an asset of your bankruptcy estate.
 This will help you make sure you know what may happen with respect to the car after your case has been filed so there are no unexpected surprises in store for you or your co-owner.